 Where can you find free vasectomy reversal when the average cost ranges from $5,000 to $20,000, depending on the complexity?

-Get a third party with deep pockets to pick up most of the charges: your health insurance company.
+Get a deep-pocketed third party to pay most of the charges: your health insurance company.

 How do you get insurance to pay for your vasovasostomy?
 Demonstrate that the microsurgical procedure is medically necessary.